 Mr. Jan Pensaert is the founder and CEO/CIO of Valiance Advisors LLP, a specialist investment business with offices in London and Guernsey, formed in 2008.
 From 2003 to 2007, he was CEO of La Fayette Investment Management, a leading fund of hedge funds, where he was responsible for the overall business management of the firm, as well as second member of the investment committee.
-Prior to La Fayette, Mr. Pensaert was responsible for the European-based investment management and research activities of the Permal Group (assets under management of \$10 billion at the time) from 2001-2003.
+Prior to La Fayette, Mr. Pensaert was responsible for the Europeanbased investment management and research activities of the Permal Group (assets under management of \$10 billion at the time) from 2001-2003.
 Prior to that, he was active at Lazard in Corporate Finance M&A, where he advised on transactions with a total value of more than \$40 billion.
-He holds a BA in Business Economics from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Aix-Marseille.
+He holds a BA in Business Economics from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Aix-Marseille.